zalyoung/gitlab-handbook/content/handbook/engineering/architecture/design-documents/cells/http_routing_service.md

 #### Prerequisites

-- It is important for this rollout strategy to follow the timeline.
-You would need to merge MR's with a certain interval.
-Therefore, work in pair.
 - Before processing with rollout steps, make sure you clearly defined the timeline.
 - [Schedule the change](../../../../support/readiness/operations/docs/pagerduty/change_management.md)
 - Add a new Change Lock entry to the [configuration]((https://gitlab.com/gitlab-com/gl-infra/change-lock/-/blob/f1c2a4e197fc5c0c1ca4aae18e7480a904212f80/config/changelock.yml) file.
 Use the `http-router` Change Lock tag for this entry.

+Note: It is important for this rollout strategy to follow the timeline.
+You will need to merge MRs with a certain interval.
+Therefore, it's recommended to work in pairs.

 #### Rollout steps